Borg 2.0 (preliminary information)

 Archives do not need to have unique names anymore, they may have the same name and we strongly recommend using this when appropriate as it simplifies and optimizes working with archives (caching, pruning, repo-list output).

-An archives series is now simply all the archives in a repository that have the same name.
-OTOH, the unique identifier for a single archive is now its ID (the hash, it can be shortened as long as it is unique).
+An archive series is now simply all the archives in a repository that have the same name.
+On the other hand, the unique identifier for a single archive is now its ID (the hash, which can be shortened as long as it is unique).

 separation of archive metadata: name, tags, user, host, timestamp

-To support having a simple, clean archive (series) name, borg now tracks and displays name, tags, user, host and timestamp separately (so you don't need to put everything into the archive name like when using borg 1.x).
+To support having a simple, clean archive (series) name, Borg now tracks and displays name, tags, user, host, and timestamp separately (so you don't need to put everything into the archive name as when using Borg 1.x).

 It's now possible to tag (label) archives.
 There is a special tag for protecting archives against delete/prune/recreate.

-new repository and locking implementation based on borgstore project
+new repository and locking implementation based on the borgstore project

-borgstore is a key/value store in python, currently supporting file:, sftp: and rclone: backends. borgstore backends are easy to implement, so there might be even more in future.
+borgstore is a key/value store in Python, currently supporting file:, sftp:, rclone:, and s3:/b2: backends.
+Borgstore backends are easy to implement, so there might be even more in the future.

-borg uses these to implement file: and ssh: repos and (new) sftp: and rclone: repos.
-Via rclone, borg can use cloud repositories now!
+Borg uses these to implement file: and ssh: repositories and (new) sftp: and rclone: repositories.
+Via rclone, Borg can use cloud repositories now!

-additionally to ssh: repos, we also have socket: repos now.
+In addition to ssh: repositories, we also have socket: repositories now.

-a "repository index" is not needed anymore because objects are directly found by their ID. the memory needs of this index were proportional to the object count in the repository, thus borg now needs less RAM.
+A "repository index" is no longer needed because objects are directly found by their ID.
+The memory requirements of this index were proportional to the object count in the repository.
+Thus, Borg now needs less RAM.

-borg compact does much less I/O because it doesn't need to compact large "segment files" to free space, each repo object is now stored separately and thus can be deleted individually also.
+Borg compact does much less I/O because it does not need to compact large "segment files" to free space; each repository object is now stored separately and thus can also be deleted individually.

 borg 1.x: transaction-based (commit or roll back), log-like, append-only segment files, precise refcounting, repo index needed, exclusive lock needed, checkpointing and .part files needed.

-uses new hashtable (used for indexes, caches) based on the borghash project
+uses a new hashtable (used for indexes, caches) based on the borghash project

 chunks index: less memory overhead, lower memory usage spikes when resizing the hashtable.